ROCm/.github/reference/contributing_template.md

 We welcome contributions to LIBRARY_NAME.
 Please follow these details to help ensure your contributions will be successfully accepted.

 <!-- TEMPLATE INSTRUCTIONS FOR LIBRARY OWNERS:
 Step 1: Make a copy of this template into a branch for your repository.
-Rename template file to CONTRIBUTING.md and ensure it in the root of your repo or .github/CONTRIBUTING.md
+Rename template file to CONTRIBUTING.md and ensure it is in the root of your repo or in .github/CONTRIBUTING.md
 Step 2: Rename all instances of "LIBRARY_NAME" above to the name of your library.
 Search/find/replace.
 Step 3: Read the Motivation section below to get a sense for why we need to publish a CONTRIBUTING.md Step 4: Review all 10 instruction sections below [PART1-PART10] with your team to come up with your CONTRIBUTING.md instructions for the community.
 5 are optional ones.